 - Replace white sugar with brown sugar for a deeper sweetness - stir thoroughly so it dissolves.

-- Use small pasta shapes like fine noodles if vermicelli isn't available - cooking time stays the same.
+- Use small pasta shapes, like fine noodles, if vermicelli isn't available - the cooking time stays the same.
 Fresh pasta is also great.

 - For a dairy‑free version: try soy or oat milk, but check the consistency when resting - you might reduce the rest time.